Dora CLI Reference

 Common Issues

-“Could not connect to adora-coordinator”
+“Could not connect to dora-coordinator”

 - Run

-adora upfirst, or checkADORA_COORDINATOR_ADDR/ADORA_COORDINATOR_PORT - Verify with
+dora upfirst, or checkDORA_COORDINATOR_ADDR/DORA_COORDINATOR_PORT - Verify with

-adora status
+dora status

 “publish_all_messages_to_zenoh not enabled”